George Thengummoottil

 George Thengummoottil (born 10 January 1985) is an Indian filmmaker and editor.
 He has also DIT for the 2022 Academy award winning documentary The Elephant Whisperers.
 His films have been nominated for several film festivals like International Documentary and short-film festival of Kerala and CMS Vatavaran film festival.
+In 2023 he founded Moundain Films, a visual arts company based in Bangalore, India which specializes in making documentaries.

 Early life and education

 George was born in the town of Palakkad, Kerala on 10 January 1985.
 George Thengummoottil did his primary school education at Marthoma Senior Secondary School.
 He did his graduation in Computer Science at Marian College Kuttikkanam, Peermade.
 During when he wrote his first book The Story of Peermade, a book about the history of Peermade.
 He obtained Masters in Computer Science from Dr G R Damodaran College of Science, Coimbatore and later another Masters in Communication and Journalism from PSG College of Arts and Science, Coimbatore.
 He has also completed short course on Application of Sound in Film and Television from Satyajit Ray Film and Television Institute.